Where is Turks and Caicos?

 What Country Is Turks and Caicos?

-The Turks and Caicos Islands is a British Overseas Territory.
+The Turks and Caicos Islands is a British Overseas Territory and is part of the British West Indies.
 English is the official language.
 Internal affairs are handled by a locally elected government (headed by a Premier), and security and external affairs (such as defense) are the responsibility of the United Kingdom (represented by a Governor).
 Bermuda, the Cayman Islands, the Falkland Islands, and the British Virgin Islands have the same status.

 The primary economy of the islands is tourism.
 Financial services and fishing, although commonly associated with the country, are minor industries.